-From Year 4, all children have opportunity to play a musical instrument - guitar, clarinet, flute, violin or brass.
+From Year 4, all children have opportunity to play a musical instrument - guitar, clarinet, flute, violin, cello or brass.
 Many of our instrumentalists attend Saturday Orchestra at the William Appleby Centre and achieve success in external music examinations.

 Opus Music Project

 Our involvement in Ridgewood's Opus project has provided additional opportunities to learn to play the alto saxophone, trombone, trumpet or baritone.
 As well as a weekly lesson in school, our Opus instrumentalists travel to Ridgewood each week for Band Practice with children from other pyramid schools and students from Ridgewood.
 At the end of the year, Opus took part in a fantastic evening of musical performances with Ridgewood’s Elite Concert Band, their very own Rock Band and Doncaster's Jazz Stage Band.